Using unsupervised learning to detect broken symmetries, with relevance to searches for parity violation in nature. (Previously: "Stressed GANs snag desserts"): Results

 \section{Results}

+Quantitative results are presented in Table~\ref{tab:yhgj} and confirm that parity violation is not detected where it should be absent (the most important result) and yet is discovered where it is present (the bonus).

-The preponderance of green in plots (a) and (c) within Figure~\ref{fig:figcolours} shows that the networks trained on the chiral modes are able to label the majority of their inputs with positive scores, meaning that they have identified that these datasets are chiral (i.e.~violate parity).
+The same results are presented qualitatively and graphically in Figure~\ref{fig:figcolours} in which the preponderance of green in plots (a) and (c) within Figure~\ref{fig:figcolours} shows that the networks trained on the chiral modes are able to label the majority of their inputs with positive scores according to $f$, meaning that they have identified that these datasets are chiral (i.e.~violate parity).
 In contrast the nets have not managed to achieve this for the achiral controls ((b) and (d) in the same figure), despite having been trained on achiral control data.
-It is notable that the networks are not flummoxed by the differences between mode-1 and mode-2.
+It is notable and pleasing that the networks are not flummoxed by the differences between mode-1 and mode-2.

-Quantitative results are presented in Table~\ref{tab:yhgj} and confirm that parity violation is discovered where it should be, and is not discovered where it should not be.

 Figure~\ref{fig:mnist_mixture} demonstrates that our network function is indeed parity-odd and axisymmetric as desired.